 Bloomberg Law, Lexis and Westlaw instruction for students is initially provided during their first year; advanced and refresher courses for all students are scheduled throughout the year.
 For training, contact a reference librarian by emailing email@example.com or contact the vendor representatives:

 Journal staff make photocopies in the journal offices.
 Materials should be checked out before removing them from the Law Library for photocopying.
 When photocopying material, be sure to indicate the title, author, source, date and page number of the reference on the photocopy for your files.
 To make copies of materials at the Lemieux Library, ask for the copy card at the Law Library Circulation Desk.

 The Document Delivery Center (DDC) is located next to the circulation desk.
 You can pick up your printouts at the DDC or at the printers located on the south (the flagpole) side of the 3rd floor of the library.

-Check the Source and Cite page in our Journal Staff Legal Research Guide.
-The Gallagher Law Library also has a useful guide on cite checking and resources.
+Check the Locating Sources and Formatting Citations pages in our Journal Staff Legal Research Guide.
 Ask journal editors about substituting an online version for print.
 Be aware that many materials are no longer published in print.
 For example, many government documents are now only available online.
 Ask your editor about substituting a PDF for print.
 Our librarians can help you find PDFs of materials using our databases.

 Current awareness sources like topical newsletters (e.g. BNA reports) and legal newspapers (e.g. National Law Journal) are very useful.
-See our Journal Staff Legal Research Guide specifically Tools for Finding a Topic and Preemption Checks.
-The UW Gallagher Law Library's research guide, Writing for and Publishing in Law Reviews, contains a section on finding interesting topics.
+See our Journal Staff Legal Research Guide, specifically Finding an Article Topic and Preemption Checks.
 You may also want to check out these useful books: